Jarryd Hayne wins sexual assault case appeal

 He also disputed a “highly prejudicial” outburst from the woman in the first trial when she yelled “no means no” under cross-examination, played before his second jury and likely to bring about a “very sympathetic response”.

-Both trials were told Hayne had left his friend’s bucks party to meet up with the woman and forcibly performed oral and digital sexual intercourse on her.
+Both trials were told Hayne had left his friend’s buck’s party to meet the woman and forcibly performed oral and digital sexual intercourse on her.

 “I do not accept the offender did not know or did not hear the victim telling him she did not want to have sex with him,” Judge Syme said.

-Chief Justice Tom Bathurst and Justices Helen Wilson and Ian Harrison are to publish the reasons for their appeal decision on Monday.
+Chief Justice Tom Bathurst and Justices Helen Wilson and Ian Harrison will publish the reasons for their appeal decision later on Monday.

 – AAP